vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

 </details>

 #### Azure Resouce Deployment
 Please click on the link below to setup Diagnostics pipeline for Logs and Metrics for Unity Cloud components.
 This may take upto 25-30 minutes.
-You need to be the owner of the Azure subscription where these resources are being created.
+Please note that you need to be the owner of the Azure subscription where these resources are being created.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fvineetgarhewal%2FUnityCloudDiagnosticsSetup%2Fmain%2FARMDeploymentTemplate%2Fazuredeploy.json)